raghavp96/bluebikedata/README.md

 # bluebikedata

-A database for blue bike data
+### Background

+> Our goal is to develop insights on existing BlueBike trip data and create an application to aid in analyzing and providing feedback from live feed data from BlueBike stations.
+We seek to analyze trip data, station status data, and station location data, in order to create a comprehensive understanding of BlueBike usage.

 <!-- We are live! - Check out:
 	* our Front-End at: http://35.245.104.115:8080/ -->

-We're not live atm (we deployed to GCP but were running out of credit RIP) but you can run it locally heh
+We're not live atm (we deployed to GCP but were running out of credit RIP) but you can run it locally.

+This project provides a bare-bones application, not connected to any MySQL database.
+Provided that you have your own database you'd like to aggregate data in, we give you the means to define a database (see our schema in the `docs` directory), an API to access that database, services that use the API to insert data in the database, and finally a front end service with an interactive module for data visualization.

 ### Project Architecture